-Soluble fiber forms a thick gel that helps to properly form the stool in the digestive tract and move it through the bowel; it also adds bulk to the stool.
+Soluble fiber forms a thick gel that helps to properly form the stool in the digestive tract and move it through the bowel.
+It also adds bulk to the stool.
 Because it slows the stool’s transit time, it helps to prevent diarrhea.
 Soluble fiber also prevents constipation, because the colon becomes filled with gel, as opposed to being clenched tightly around dry, hard stools.
-Basically, fiber moves bulk through the intestines and helps to balance the pH (acidity) level in the intestines.
-It is also helps to keep healthy the good bacteria that live in your digestive tract.
-In particular, one type of plant fiber, fructooligosaccharides (FOS), feed these good bacteria.
-You can supplement your diet with FOS, which are available on our Digestive Aids and Healing Products Page.
+Basically, fiber moves bulk through the intestines and helps to balance the acidity level in the intestines.
+It also helps to keep healthy the good bacteria that live in your digestive tract.

 Recommended Fiber Intake

 The USDA recommends that adults take in a minimum of 25 to 38 grams of fiber daily, and soluble fiber should account for one-third to one-half of the total.
 As many as 60 grams of fiber per day is required for optimal health.